 Loch Ness & Urquhart Castle

 Welcome to Loch Ness, home to the legends of the Loch Ness Monster who goes by the name Nessie!
-We’ll stop at the pretty village of Fort Augustus, where you can go on a boat tour and try to spot Nessie 🙂 And if you prefer to stay on dry land, why not have a walk along the shores of the Loch?
+We’ll drive through the pretty village of Fort Augustus, and along the complete length of Loch Ness.

 We’ll also visit the nearby ruins of Urquhart Castle, which dates back over 1,000 years.
 Your guide will explain the long and rich history of this site, which played a unique role in the story of the Highlands.

 The final stop of our 3 day Isle of Skye tour is to Inverness.
 This is the capital of the Highlands, located along the picturesque River Ness.
 Arriving at approximately 6:30pm, you’ll have the whole evening to explore the city.
 From local restaurants to traditional pubs, there are lots of ways to spend a magical evening in Inverness.